ucbds-infra/otter-grader/docs/index.rst

-* :ref:`Otter Assign <otter_assign>` is an assignment development and distribution tool that allows instructors to create assignments with prompts, solutions, and tests in a simple notebook format that it then converts into santized versions for distribution to students and autograders.
+* :ref:`Otter Assign <otter_assign>` is an assignment development and distribution tool that allows instructors to create assignments with prompts, solutions, and tests in a simple notebook format that it then converts into sanitized versions for distribution to students and autograders.
 * :ref:`Otter Generate <workflow_otter_generate>` creates the necessary setup files so that instructors can autograde assignments.
-* :ref:`Otter Check <otter_check>` allows students to run publically distributed tests written by instructors against their solutions as they work through assignments to verify their thought processes and implementations.
+* :ref:`Otter Check <otter_check>` allows students to run publicly distributed tests written by instructors against their solutions as they work through assignments to verify their thought processes and implementations.
 * :ref:`Otter Export <pdfs>` generates PDFs with optional filtering of Jupyter Notebooks for manually